Funding: Opportunities Fund for Persons with Disabilities

 Section 1B – Organization Contact

 Please provide a main contact for the purposes of communicating with your organization about this project.
 This could be a project manager or coordinator, an executive director or someone else.
 Typically, the person responsible for the project is identified here.

 Question 23 – Given Name

-Please provide the name of the person in your organization who will be HRSDC’s main contact for the project.
+Please provide the name of the person in your organization who will be ESDC’s main contact for the project.

 Question 24 – Position Title

 Please provide the title of the organization contact identified in Question 23.

 Please indicate the preferred language of the organization’s main contact for both written and spoken communication.